Goat farming means different things to different keepers. Like cattle, goats are raised for either their meat or milk.

 Goat Purchase Price

-The purchase price of goats variey not only by location but also by breed, sex, and age.
-A rare goat breed, heritage goat breed, quality meat or dairy producing breed will fetch a higher price than a common breed.
+The purchase price of goats varies not only by location but also by breed, sex, and age.
+A rare goat breed, heritage goat breed, quality meat, or dairy-producing breed will fetch a higher price than a common breed.

 Even in a small town or suburban backyards, and are a great starter animal for 4-H members.
 I keep both breeds of goats and never have to wait more than three hours to sell any animal I post in local online livestock, farming, or goat groups on Facebook.

-Garnering cheaper goat prices at a livestock auction is always an option, but you tend to get what you pay for and may not even be able to see, much less verify, and lineage or vaccination records before bidding.
+Garnering cheaper goat prices at a livestock auction is always an option, but you tend to get what you pay for and may not even be able to see, much less verify, lineage or vaccination records before bidding.

 Meat Goat Farming

-In recent years, the demand for goat meat has increased in the United States, prompting more farmers and homesteaders to add top quality meat goats to their livestock operations.
+In recent years, the demand for goat meat has increased in the United States, prompting more farmers and homesteaders to add top-quality meat goats to their livestock operations.

 Beef from cattle is typically less expensive to purchase than goat meat because the large livestock can be raised more economically on the many factory farms that replaced family farms across America.

 Goats do not graze for food like cattle but instead browse for their meals.
 Browsing is a mixture of grazing and foraging.
 Small goat farmers and homesteaders, on the other hand, find goats one of the least expensive meat producers to keep.

 When a kid from a standard size goat breed is only three to five months old it will weigh roughly between 25 to 50 pounds and can be earmarked for butchering.

-Due to the slow rate of body fat development, many goat farmers that can afford to winter over their herd do so in order to get a better price at market for the heavier goat.
+Due to the slow rate of body fat development, many goat farmers that can afford to winter over their herd do so in order to get a better price at the market for the heavier goat.

 Dairy Goat Farming

-Dairy goat herds are typically comprised of one Billy goat per ever five to seven doelings or nanny goats.
+Dairy goat herds are typically comprised of one Billy goat per every five to seven doelings or nanny goats.
 The breed of goat you purchase will dictate how often the nanny or doeling can reproduce in any given year.

 A female goat is not milked until after she finished nursing her kids – which usually takes place when they are two months old.

 It is illegal to sell raw milk in all 50 states, but dairy goat farmers can sell shares in their herd, allowing the holder to milk the goat they partially own themselves.

 Goat Herd Leasing

 Even poking their noses into the snow to find it.
 It is not uncommon in rural areas for goat herds to be rented out to both residential and commercial customers who need land cleared.
 This is a massive feed money saver for goat farmers.

 All while getting their meat goats fattened up nicely for the fall butchering season.
-A small herd of only 10 goats is capable of clearly a densely wooded acre in 30 days of less.
+A small herd of only 10 goats is capable of clearly a densely wooded acre in 30 days or less.